-In a time where everyone is tracking you, wanting to know everything there is to know about you, Apple is the lone tech behemoth that has gone to great lengths to ensure their customers privacy.
-Sign In With Apple is the next step in that front.
-I’m sure you have seen on various websites, the ability to sign in with Facebook or Google.
+In a time where everyone is tracking you, wanting to know everything there is to know about you, Apple is the lone tech behemoth that has gone to great lengths to ensure their customer’s privacy.
+Sign In With Apple is the next step on that front.
+I'm sure you have seen on various websites, the ability to sign in with Facebook or Google.
 What you may not know is that when you use this convenience, Facebook and Google may be sharing information about you to that website or app that you did not know about.
 Not only that but Facebook and Google collect information about what websites and apps you use their service to sign in with.
 All in an effort to try and understand you, know who you are, and as a result push ads that they think you will want to click on.

 With Sign In With Apple, that privacy issue is no longer a problem.
-You can now Sign in to an app or website without the worry of Apple passing along any extra information that you don’t want.
+You can now Sign in to an app or website without the worry of Apple passing along any extra information that you don't want.
 They even take it a step further by providing the ability to not even share your real email address with the app.
-Instead Apple will generate a random email address that they provide the app.
-If the app sends an email to this generated email address, they will forward it on to you.
+Instead, Apple will generate a random email address that they provide the app.
+If the app sends an email to this generated email address, they will forward it to you.

 Random email generation with forwarding to your real email was an idea I explored a year or so ago, but ended up abandoning because the logistics around how a user would use this service seemed a bit much.
-But integration right into a sign in method makes this a seemless tool that a user doesn’t even have to think about.
+But integration right into a sign-in method makes this a seamless tool that a user doesn't even have to think about.
 I do wish Apple would take this one step further, in a way that I had envisioned a service like this to operate.
-I’m sure that apple is associating what emails are being provided to what app, and as such could enforce that one of their generated emails can only be sent to by the app it was provided to.
+I'm sure that Apple is associating what emails are being provided to what app, and as such could enforce that one of their generated emails can only be sent to by the app it was provided to.
 This way if an app were to give out your email to a 3rd party you did not authorize, Apple could let you know.

 I love 3D.
-Animation, game development, these are all things I wish I knew how to do better.
+Animation, game development, are all things I wish I knew how to do better.
 So when Apple announced ARKit a while back, it was a big deal for me.
 The People Occlusion announcement was yet another step in making AR immersive and practical for use.
 The feature was demoed by a new Minecraft app, where the two demoers were embedded inside of a Minecraft world, participating in a shared multiplayer experience.
 While it was not absolutely seamless, it is none the less a great step that I can only imagine will continue to improve.

 When you hear about actors who play characters in movies that are obviously CGI, their performance of the character is recorded using motion capture.
-This process usually involves the actor donning a suit with a bunch of reflective balls, surrounded by many infrared cameras that capture the movement of these reflective dots and then using software, they match up each ball from each video feed and then can determine it’s movement through 3d space.
-The Xbox Kinect did a similar thing but instead of having many cameras, it had 2 and it projected infrared light into the room and looked for the reflections of the light it projected.
+This process usually involves the actor donning a suit with a bunch of reflective balls, surrounded by many infrared cameras that capture the movement of these reflective dots and then using software, they match up each ball from each video feed and then can determine it's movement through 3d space.
+The Xbox Kinect did a similar thing but instead of having many cameras, it had 2 and it projected infrared light into the room and looked for the reflections of its own projected light.
 So when Apple announced that the latest version of ARKit could do this whole process, with a single camera, no need to wear a suit or any need for infrared, it made a great impression on me.

-Now the demo is still a bit shaky and is by no means at the level of what the Kinect could do and no where near what actual motion capture can do, it is still impressive none the less.
-They are doing depth measurements with a single camera as well as tracking multiple points on the human body in real time is incredibly impressive, and I’m sure will only get better.
+Now the demo is still a bit shaky and is by no means at the level of what the Kinect could do and nowhere near what actual motion capture can do, it is still impressive none the less.
+They are doing depth measurements with a single camera as well as tracking multiple points on the human body in real-time is incredibly impressive, and I'm sure will only get better.

 For years Google has pushed the ability to run Android apps on Chromebooks, trying to increase the number of available apps on their Chromebooks.
-I’m not sure if the Mac suffers from a similar problem, as there are a lot of apps on the Mac App Store.
+I'm not sure if the Mac suffers from a similar problem, as there are a lot of apps on the Mac App Store.
 Granted many of those apps are virus detection and storage optimizers.
 But Apple wants more apps on Mac, and a great place to get them from is from the iPad.
 So Catalyst is a means by which developers can port their apps from iPad to Mac.
-Apple claims that this is a one click adjustment, which may be true for a minimalistic integration, but later in WWDC they talked more about how to make it better on each platform, instead of just having an iPad app on Mac.
+Apple claims that this is a one-click adjustment, which may be true for a minimalistic integration, but later in WWDC, they talked more about how to make it better on each platform, instead of just having an iPad app on Mac.

 The thing that will really make Catalyst successful will be SwiftUI.
-SwiftUI works across all Apple platforms and will render platform specific controls and views on each platform.
-So a picker on iOS will render as a wheel, where as on Mac it will render a dropdown selector.
+SwiftUI works across all Apple platforms and will render platform-specific controls and views on each platform.
+So a picker on iOS will render as a wheel, whereas on Mac it will render a dropdown selector.

 Regardless of what Apple announced, the one outcome of WWDC is that I feel empowered to build more things.
 Apple has a knack for helping people see new ways to solve problems.
 But you hear the announcements and can't help but wonder how you can utilize these new features.